LOOSE-LIPS/loose-lips-2.0/src/routes/blog/phoebe-bridgers-punisher/index.md

 banner:
   - imported/phoebe-bridgers-punisher/image1194.jpeg
 description: >-
-  15 days after Phoebe Bridgers released her second solo album Punisher, I&rsquo;m finally able to listen through it in full, properly.
-That&rsquo;s not to say I didn&rsquo;t try; my flatmate was over at his girlfriend&rsquo;s place when it was released, so I lay our spare mattress down next to our speakers, lay down and turned [...]Read More...
+  15 days after Phoebe Bridgers released her second solo album Punisher, I’m finally able to listen through it in full, properly.
+That’s not to say I didn’t try; my flatmate was over at his girlfriend’s place when it was released, so I lay our spare mattress down next to our speakers, lay down and turned [...]Read More...
 published: true
 tags: review
 featured: false